 Contact: For general inquiries about Sutton Landcare meetings, please contact our Secretary, Marchien van Oostende, on email@example.com, 0402986934

 Membership: Financial year membership costs $5 per adult or $10 per family.
 Payment can be made in cash to the Treasurer, or by direct bank-to-bank transfer to our Bendigo Bank account (BSB: 633-000, Account: 131530883).

-It is of high conservation value as it contains a real diversity of floral species, features structural complexity and connectivity, and provides the habitats for threatened animal species believed to frequent this area – including migratory honeyeaters, insectivorous woodland birds, small reptiles and insects.
-Rainer Rehwinkel assessed this land in 2007 as one of the best of type in the region, and identified more than 250 species of native plants at the site.
-Since 2000 Sutton Landcare has held several working bees to remove rubbish and noxious weeds from the site.
+It is of high conservation value as it contains a real diversity of floral species, features structural complexity and connectivity, and provides the habitats for threatened animal species believed to frequent this area – including migratory honey-eaters, insectivorous woodland birds, small reptiles and insects.
+Rainer Rehwinkel, well known Agriculture scientist, working on best approaches to biodiversity conservation and connectivity, in particular for grasslands, identified this land in 2007 as one of the best of its type in the region, with over 250 native plant species present.
+Since 2000 Sutton Landcare has held numerous working bees to remove rubbish and noxious weeds from the site.
 Included is spraying Serrated Tussock and trial release of mites to control St John’s Wort.

-In simple terms, the threat is the potential for livestock grazing, seeing that some of the site is subject to permissive occupancy leasing.
+In simple terms, the biggest threat to this remnant Yellow Box/Red Gum grassy woodland is the potential for livestock grazing, seeing that some area of the site is subject to permissive occupancy leasing.

 On several occasions Sutton Landcare has approached the NSW Government seeking conservation management and protection of this site, but without success.
 Feedback from Government in 2011 acknowledged the merit of the proposal to conserve the site but pointed out that the land in question is now subject to several claims under the Aboriginal Land Rights Act.
-Further investigation of our proposal cannot be progressed until the land claims have been determined.
-So we must sit and wait.
+A 2019 request to work on the site was rejected by the Crown Lands, as some of the land is privately leased.